Grand Cayman

 A walk along the trail on my own certainly would have been enjoyable, but I would have completed the hike without any real knowledge or understanding of what I'd experienced.

-For instance, I'd never heard of the "duppy bush" until Albert showed one to me.
+For instance, I'd never heard of the "duppy bush" until my guide showed one to me.
 The shrub and its small green leaves didn't seem very noteworthy, but I knew that "duppy" was the Caymanian term for "ghost."
 So what was a duppy bush?
 A place where ghosts hung out together after dark?

 Initially, the trail passed over open, flat land still being grazed by cattle.
 After a few minutes, we entered a dense swamp of black mangroves where the water was at least knee-deep in places.